 Typically, online identity theft involves the larceny of credit card numbers or bank account numbers.
-According to OK Bail Bonds (click here), the thieves then use these numbers to purchase other items for themselves, items you’re unknowingly paying for.
+The thieves then use these numbers to purchase other items for themselves, items you’re unknowingly paying for.
 Online identity theft may also involve stealing your social security number and opening accounts– such as loans and phone contracts – in your name.

 As recent events in Hollywood have shown us, the hacking of emails can wreak havoc on a person’s career.
 In fact, most people – famous or not – have accounts that have been hacked at one time or another.
 Often this hacking is discovered when your email account sends an email advertising something such as Canadian prescriptions or dating websites.

 A good way to protect your Yahoo and Gmail is to change your password consistently, perhaps even weekly.

 Computer viruses can range from annoying to devastating: some can ruin your computer and all the files it contains.
 But, luckily, it’s fairly easy to remain virus free: never open attachments from people you don’t know; don’t visit websites that are unsafe; and make sure your anti-virus software on your laptop or PC is always up to date.

 Another threat that comes with going online has to do with what you post to Facebook and other social media sites.
 Telling your Facebook friends or your Twitter followers that you are going on vacation, for instance, advertises that you won’t be home.
 Robbers and other like criminals have been known to use these sites as a way to find their targets.